Dean Hamel: Dallas Cowboys

 In 1989, Hamel was acquired to help compensate for the retirement of Randy White and the season ending injury of Mark Walen.
 Initially he was named the starter at right defensive tackle and was switched to the left side for the last 9 games.
 He posted 68 tackles, 3.5 sacks (second on the team), 28 quarterback pressures (second on the team) and one pass defensed.

 In 1990, he suffered a sprained right knee in practice on October 10 and was placed on the injured reserve list.
 He returned for the eleventh game against the Los Angeles Rams.
 He started 11 games at left defensive tackle, recording 33 tackles, one sack, 5 quarterback pressures, one pass defensed, one forced fumble and one fumble recovery.

 In June 1991, he injured his back while weightlifting and never fully recovered.
 The Cowboys placed him on the injured reserve list and released him after a couple of weeks on August 26.

 Personal life

-Hamel resides in Lenoir, North Carolina and works in a plant in the area.
-He has 3 children, the oldest being Megan Eadus, Melanie Overton and Dylan Hamel.
+Hamel resides in Lenoir, North Carolina and works at a plant in the area.
+He has 3 children, the oldest being Megan Eadus, Melanie Hamel and Dylan Hamel.
+His son Dylan played college baseball at Appalachian State.